 Definitely good food for a good night, with a good book, in a good home, with good friends.
 Just how I like it.

-Cook pasta in a large pot of salted boiling water al dente, according to package instructions.
+Cook pasta in a large stockpot of generously-salted boiling water al dente, according to package instructions.
 Drain pasta and rinse under cold water for about 20-30 seconds until no longer hot.

 In a large serving bowl, toss pasta with the remaining ingredients until combined.
 Serve immediately, or refrigerate in a sealed container for up to 3 days.